PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/glossary.md

 Type
  A type defines the proper use of a name or an expression.

+Types
+  A type defines the proper use of a name or an expression.

 Type Casting
   Assigning a value of a different type to an object of a new type.
 Casting/conversion can be implicit or explicit.